ndgsghdj/2024-Notes/History/6-01_End-Of-WW2.md

 **July 1941**

-- German invaded the USSR in
+- German troops invaded the USSR in __Operation  Barbarossa__
+    - This used up the main German forces and drew aircraft away from the Battle of the Atlantic.
+    - It also drew land forces away from other theatres of war.

 **Operation Barbarossa**